Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 Pros:

-1. Proven To Be The Most Effective Method
+1. IV Ketamine Has Proven To Be The Most Effective Method

 IV infusion is the most researched and widely studied method for ketamine treatment, with systematic reviews and meta-analyses showing it’s three to five times more effective than the esketamine nasal spray, Spravato.